moxian/Cataclysm-DDA/tools/iwyu/running-on-windows.md

 # step 6
 Hooray!
 Now just check that the changes make sense, update the mappings (in this directory) (docs link: https://github.com/include-what-you-use/include-what-you-use/blob/master/docs/IWYUMappings.md) if neccessary, slap some pragmas, make sure it compliles and all that.
 But those are the easy parts!

+# random notes

+i think --no_fwd_decl confuses iwuy quite a bit...
+So you hsould prob avoid that one